nautobot/nautobot-app-chatops/docs/models/commandtoken.md

 `.creds.env` file would not be sustainable.

 To solve this issue, the app has the option to store Command Tokens to the Nautobot Database.
-In Nautobot, open Nautobot and go to the Apps and select Command Tokens.
+In Nautobot, open Nautobot and go to the Plugins and select Command Tokens.
 Below is an example to get you started.

 ## Example: Adding tokens for Mattermost